chef/automate/components/automate-chef-io/servicenow-cmdb-install.md

 This guide helps you set up a ServiceNow instance that syncs asset data from Chef Automate runs to your ServiceNow CMDB.

-### Chef Automate - ServiceNow Integration
+### Chef Automate - ServiceNow CMDB Sync Integration

 The integration between a Chef Automate server and a ServiceNow instance requires the following:

 * Chef Automate
-* Chef Automate CMDB Sync Application in ServiceNow
+* Chef CMDB Sync Application in ServiceNow

-The Chef Automate CMDB Sync application is a ServiceNow certified scoped application available from the ServiceNow store.
+The Chef CMDB Sync application is a ServiceNow certified scoped application available from the ServiceNow store.
 [Chef Automate](https://www.chef.io/automate/) provides a full suite of enterprise capabilities for workflow, node visibility, and compliance.
-Once configured, the Chef Automate server sends HTTPS JSON notifications to the Chef Automate CMDB Sync Application in a ServiceNow instance to populate the CMDB.
+Once configured, the Chef Automate server sends HTTPS JSON notifications to the Chef CMDB Sync Application in a ServiceNow instance to populate the CMDB.

 ![ServiceNow and Automate Flow](/images/docs/SNOW_Automate_diagram.png)